ingveldur/downtown-reykjavik-apartments/README.md

 ![Downtown Reykjavík Apartments](./static/images/logo-red-letters.svg)

-- A website and booking portal for Downtown Reykjavík Apartments, coded in Nuxtjs framework
+- A website and booking portal for Downtown Reykjavík Apartments, coded in NuxtJS framework
 - All content is managed using Contenful CMS
-- Deployed with <a href="https://www.plesk.com">Plesk</a>

 ### <strong>Coded by</strong>: <a href="https://github.com/ingveldur/">Ingveldur Dís Heiðarsdóttir</a>